aclark4life/parse2plone/README.txt

 Warning
 -------

-This is a **Buildout** recipe for use with Plone; by itself it does nothing.
-If you do not know what Plone is, please see: http://plone.org.
-If you do not know what Buildout is, please see: http://www.buildout.org/.
+This is a **Buildout** recipe for use with **Plone**; by itself it does nothing.
+If you don't know what Plone is, please see: http://plone.org.
+If you don't know what Buildout is, please see: http://www.buildout.org/.

 Getting started